elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ## Other Trojan Types

 - _Destructive Trojan:_ Designed to destroy data stored a computer
-  - Ransom-ware is variation on this since the encrypted data is essentially destroyed
+  - Ransomware is variation on this since the encrypted data is essentially destroyed
 - _Proxy Trojan:_ Uses the victim’s computer as a proxy server
   - Enables attackers to execute illicit acts from the infected computer
-  - Basic tool for creating BotNets
+  - This is often used to creat BotNets or networks of controlled computers
 - _FTP Trojan_: Uses port 21 to enable FTP file uploads to tje victim’s computer
 - _Security software disabler Trojan:_ Disables security software like firewall and antivirus software
 - _Denial-of-Service attack Trojan:_ Designed to give the attacker ability to perform DOS attacks from victim’s computer.